watermelontools/watermelon-vscode/README.md

 - macOS 10.11+, Windows 10+ or Linux
 - Visual Studio Code v1.63.0+
+  - You may try it also in [VSCodium](https://www.vscodium.com/) with limited capabilities.
 - You must have Git locally installed (try `git --version` or [install it now](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

 ## Installation